-The Third Chimurenga in Zimbabwe was an extensive process of repossession of land by the majority local indigenes from the white minority commercial farmers.
-It was initiated by the Zanu P.F government on the 15th of July 2000 under the leadership of Robert Mugabe in order to repossess and redistribute land.
-The centrality of land at the heart of this scheme has resulted in the Third Chimurenga being intimately associated with the Fast Track Land Reform Program.
+The Third Chimurenga (Land Redistribution/Reform), in Zimbabwe was an extensive process of redistribution of land from white commercial farmers to local indigenous people.
+It was initiated by Zanu PF on 15 July 2000 under Robert Mugabe in order to repossess and redistribute land.
+The centrality of land at the heart of this scheme has resulted in the Third Chimurenga being intimately associated with the Fast Track Land Reform Programme.

 The foundations of the Third Chimurenga are directly linked to the meaning of the word Chimurenga itself.
 Chimurenga is a Shona word which means a violent uprising or revolt.
 The word has also been translated to Umvukela in Ndebele language maintaining the same meaning of revolt and uprising.
 The name Chimurenga is associated with Zimbabwe’s earliest indigenous societies’ coercive resistance to colonization by the British South Africa Company under Cecil John Rhodes.
 Both the Shona and Ndebele societies resorted to military confrontation of colonisation and this resistance has been referred to as the First Chimurenga.
 The failure of the First Chimurenga to avFert colonisation resulted in continued attempts to fight colonialism from the late 1950s in Zimbabwe by a new generation of Nationalists who included Joshua Nkomo and Josiah Chinamano.
 This resulted in the eventual formation of political parties such as the African National Congress (ANC) in 1958, National Democratic Party (NDP) in 1960 and the Zimbabwe African People's Union (ZAPU) in 1961.